zdravkov/kendo-docs/api/wrappers/jsp/map.md

 ### kendo:map-markers

-The initial markers to display on the map.
+Static markers to display on the map.

 More documentation is available at [kendo:map-markers](map/markers).